-- A. Except for the following items, these financial statements have been prepared under the historical cost convention: - Defined benefit liabilities are recognized based on the net amount of pension fund assets less present value of defined benefit obligation. - B. The preparation of financial statements requires in conformity with IFRSs the use of certain critical accounting estimates.
+A. Except for the following items, these financial statements have been prepared under the historical cost convention:

+Defined benefit liabilities are recognized based on the net amount of pension fund assets less present value of defined benefit obligation.

+- B. The preparation of financial statements in conformity with IFRSs requires that use of certain critical accounting estimates.
 It also requires management to exercise its judgment in the process of applying the Company's accounting policies.
-The areas involving a higher degree of judgment or complexity, or areas where assumptions and estimates are significant to the financial statements are disclosed in Note 5.

-(3) Foreign currency translation
+The areas involving a higher degree of judgment or complexity, or areas where assumptions and estimates are significant to the financial statements are disclosed in Note 5, "critical accounting judgements, estimates and key sources of assumption uncertainty". - (3) Foreign currency translation